hanjinliu/acryo/rst/main/loader.rst

 Cryo-ET image analysis is usually performed on a collection of tomograms.
 Data management becomes very complicated in this case.

-:mod:`acryo` provides a :class:`TomogramCollection` class for this purpose. :class:`TomogramCollection`
+:mod:`acryo` provides a :class:`BatchLoader` class for this purpose. :class:`BatchLoader`
 shares the same interface with :class:`SubtomogramLoader`.
 It is constructed using the same parameters.

 .. code-block:: python

     def __init__(self, order=3, scale=1.0, output_shape=Unset(), corner_safe=False): ...

-:class:`TomogramCollection` can be constructed from a list of :class:`SubtomogramLoader` objects.
+:class:`BatchLoader` can be constructed from a list of :class:`SubtomogramLoader` objects.

 .. code-block:: python

-    from acryo import Molecules, imread, TomogramCollection
+    from acryo import Molecules, imread, BatchLoader

-    collection = TomogramCollection.from_loaders(
+    collection = BatchLoader.from_loaders(
         [
             imread("path/to/image-0.mrc", Molecules.from_csv("path/to/molecules-0.csv")),
             imread("path/to/image-1.mrc", Molecules.from_csv("path/to/molecules-1.csv")),